ARM-software/Arm-2D/documentation/how_to_deploy_the_arm_2d_library.md

 After finished steps above, if everything goes well, you should see a screen as shown in **Figure 3-4**.
 If the colour doesn't look right and the LCD uses RGB565, try to swap the high and low bytes for each pixel.

-**Figure 3-4 The Look of The Default Scene In A Succsessuf Porting**
+**Figure 3-4 The Look of The Default Scene In A Successful Porting**

 ![](./pictures/DispAdapterDefaultScene.gif)